Gabriel Hall

-Gabriel Hall (1801 – 1895) was a African-American refugee from Maryland who fled to Nova Scotia from Maryland in 1815.
+Gabriel Hall (1801 – 1895) was an African-American refugee from Maryland who fled to Nova Scotia from Maryland in 1815.

 Early life and escape

 Born in 1801, in Calvert County, Maryland, Gabriel was born as a slave to a plantation owner named Walter Wells.
-In July of 1814 during the War of 1812, when Gabriel was 13, he along with two other enslaved men escaped and fled to Preston and later Halifax, Nova Scotia.
+In July 1814 during the War of 1812, when Gabriel was 13, he along with two other enslaved men escaped and fled to Preston and later Halifax, Nova Scotia.

 Life in Nova Scotia

 In 1824, when Hall was 21-years-old, he petitioned the Canadian Government for land and received 25 acres.
 Hall married Lucinda Hall, a fellow Black refugee from America, and they settled in Preston and became members of the African Baptist Church.
 In 1891, Lucinda died and Hall was photographed a year later.
 In 1895, when Hall was in his mid-90s, Hall died of natural causes.